jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - At the top of the toolbar, there are multiple tabs, which are implemented using the tabs from the antd library.
 - Each component on the toolbar displays a tooltip from the antd library, providing a brief description of the action.
 - The available tabs on the toolbar are: Home (shown as the first tab when the application starts), Format, and Preferences.
-# MarkdownCode > components > toolbar > format
-- The format-tab component is a wrapper that arranges its children in a horizontal row.
-- The component includes the following child components (sections on the toolbar):
-  - Style
-  - Paragraph
-  - Font
 # MarkdownCode > components > toolbar > preferences
 - The preferences-tab component is a wrapper that arranges its children in a row.
 - This component includes the following child components (sections on the toolbar):